vshashi01/lib3mf_rs/README.md

 To build this crate, you need:

 - Rust (latest stable recommended)
+- The C headers of the C Bindings provided by lib3mf placed in the `includes` directory at the root of this crate.
+This can be downloaded from the release archive on the main lib3mf repository.
 - The lib3mf binaries (lib3mf.lib & lib3mf dynamic libraries) placed in the `lib3mf` directory at the root of this crate.
 This can be downloaded from the release archive on the main lib3mf repository.

 Build with: